Hi there!

 👆 After you’ve seen the glacier from the overlook, you can follow the signs back to the parking lot and the outwash plain.
 Heed all warning signs!
 They are there for a reason!

-You will need to choose a pick-up time in both directions if you want to book a round trip shuttle.
+For the shuttle to Exit Glacier, you will need to choose a pick-up time in both directions if you want to book a round trip shuttle.
 Their recommended time frame if you’ll be doing the glacier overlook trail is 2 hours.

-I didn’t get to go to the Exit Glacier Nature Center since it was closed.
 Overall I did feel like maybe 3 hours would have been nice just in case, and that would have also given me more time to walk around the outwash plain without feeling like I need to leave soon to make it back.

 The nature center was closed after Labor Day in 2024.
 The Kenai Fjords National Park visitor center in town was still open to get national park brochures and a national park passport stamp!

 For a more adventurous time at Exit Glacier, you must consider glacier ice hiking in Kenai Fjords National Park!
+Official info: Kenai Fjords Exit Glacier ice hiking.
+Read the reviews.

 2. Waterfront Park (free easy walking on your own)